semperos/techylinguist-site/content/index.md

 This blog focuses on code (mostly Clojure and Ruby) and notes (mostly ramblings) that I want to keep track of as I hack on open source software.

 If you want a local copy of this site, you can clone [the git repo on Github](https://github.com/semperos/techylinguist-site).
-Posts are located under the `/content` folder:
+Posts are located under the `/content` folder, my own customizations under the `/lib` folder:

 ~~~~
 git clone https://github.com/semperos/techylinguist-site.git